 Jill Nichols’ painting explores both the earthbound and outer expanses of our divine cosmos.
 Her sense of color and composition was developed over the course of 30+ years as a commercial artist.
 She earned her undergraduate degree at the University of Colorado, Boulder.
-In 2000, she set her focus to painting, at first training at the Art Students League in NYC and in 2015 earning her MFA in painting at Western Connecticut State University.
+In 2000, she set her focus to painting, at first training at the Art Students League in NYC and in 2015 earned her MFA in painting at Western Connecticut State University.

 Her commissioned painting of Washington D.C. appeared as a backdrop for James Comey’s interview on “Face the Nation” while another made its appearance on Showtime’s “The Comey Rule” mini-series.
 Her artwork “Phi,” celebrating the divine feminine was a part of the “Nasty Woman” art social movement in New Haven then went on to be installed in the Vatican Observatory Museum.